Bristen

 The Bristen (3073 m) is a mountain in the Glarus Alps, overlooking the valley of the Reuss and located to the south of Amsteg in the canton of Uri, Switzerland.
 The mountain is located about 4 km north of Piz Giuv and the border with the canton of Grisons (Graubünden).
 The Bristen is considered one of the main landmarks of the canton of Uri.

 Geographic setting and description

 The Bristen is located about 3 km to the south of the village also called Bristen in the Maderanertal and about four kilometers north of Piz Giuv, with the Portlilücke (2506 m) in between.

 An arête on the north side of the mountain is divided after 200 m into the northern arête and the northeastern arête.
-Located below the northern arête on 2095 m is the Bristensee - two hectare wide and 6.5 m deep.
+Located below the northern arête on 2095 m is the Bristensee – two hectares wide and 6.5 m deep.
 On the western side of the mountain a steep arête leads down to the Fellital, the southern side is marked by another arête leading to the Zwächten (2853 m), which goes further to the Portlilücke.
 To the east of the Bristen lies the Etzlihütte at 2052 m above sea level.